Trolleybuses in La Chaux-de-Fonds

 The La Chaux-de-Fonds trolleybus system (Réseau trolleybus de La Chaux-de-Fonds) forms part of the public transport network in La Chaux-de-Fonds, in the canton of Neuchâtel, Switzerland.

 Opened in 1949, the system gradually replaced the La Chaux-de-Fonds tramway network.
 Since 2005, it has been operated by Transports régionaux neuchâtelois (TRN, written "trn" in the authority's own marketing materials).
 It is supplemented by several bus lines operated by the same authority.

 In April 2011, TRN announced that it wanted to replace the trolleybuses in La Chaux-de-Fonds by 2014 with hybrid buses, sparking vigorous protests.
 All trolleybus service has been suspended since May 2014, initially because of a major project to rebuild the square in front of the railway station, including relocation of the bus terminal.
-After a period of some years in which it was unclear whether the system would ever reopen, in 2021 it was announced that a reopening by 2023 is planned.
+After a period of some years in which it was unclear whether the system would ever reopen, in 2021 it was announced that a reopening by 2023 was planned.
+This was later delayed to 2024, and subsequently to 2025.